Omnipod Pump

 The Pod filling and insertion instructions are the same with the Loop app as they are for the PDM.
 These videos: Filling a Pod with Insulin and Inserting the Cannula, may be useful.

-For DASH Pods:
+For Omnipod 5 and DASH Pods:

 - You will use your phone instead of the PDM.
-Be sure to keep the phone close to the pod during pairing and insertion because the Pod uses a low-power mode during these activities.
+Be sure to keep the phone close to the Pod during pairing and insertion because the Pod uses a low-power mode during these activities.

-For Eros Pods:
+For Classic or Eros Pods:

 - You will use your phone and RileyLink compatible device instead of the PDM.
 Be sure to keep the phone and RileyLink close during pairing and insertion because the Pod uses a low-power mode during these activities.

-You'll be pairing a pod every 2 or 3 days (max pod life is 80 hours).
+You'll be pairing a Pod every 2 or 3 days (max Pod life is 80 hours).

 Loop walks you through each step of the filling, pairing, priming, attaching and insertion process.